 You may be thinking that if you want to become a tech magnate like Zuckerberg or Bill Gates, you’ll need to match their SAT prowess, but luckily this isn’t the case.
 Celebrity SAT scores hold no weight in determining what a good SAT score is for you.

-Overall, the average SAT score in 2019 was 1060.
-In addition, the CollegeBoard has set benchmarks for college readiness at a math score of 530 and an evidence based reading and writing score of 480.
+Overall, the average SAT score in 2022 was 1050.
+In addition, the CollegeBoard has set benchmarks for college readiness at a math score of 530 and an evidence-based reading and writing score of 480.

-Still, these scores say nothing about what a “good” SAT score is for you personally.
-A good SAT score for you is the score that will get you into the colleges you want to attend.
+Still, these scores say nothing about what a “good” SAT score means for you personally.
+Any score that will get you into the colleges you want to attend should be considered good.
 This will obviously vary from one student to the next.

 Take a look at the charts below to find the mid-50th percentile for SAT scores at some of the top colleges in the country.
 Keep in mind that the more selective a college is, the higher its SAT middle 50% range will be.

-If you’re not sure how to understand this chart, let us explain what middle 50% ranges mean.
+If you’re not sure how to understand this chart, let us explain what the middle 50% range means.
 Take Princeton’s as an example, which was 1430-1570.
 This means that 25% of accepted students scored below 1430, and 25% scored above 1570, with 50% scoring in between.
 To be the most competitive applicant, you want to score in the upper end of the range, or even above it.

 Middle 50% SAT Scores at Top 20 National Universities